LukeRPi/RS41LK/README.md

 On the internal Si4032 transmitter:

 * APRS (1200 baud)
-* Horus 4FSK v1 and v2 (100 baud)
 * Morse code (CW)

-On an external Si5351 clock generator connected to the external I²C bus of the RS41 radiosonde:

-* Horus 4FSK v1 and v2 (50 baud, because the Si5351 frequency changes are slow)
-* JT65/JT9/JT4/FT8/WSPR/FSQ mode beacon transmissions using the JTEncode library.
-I've decoded FT8, WSPR and FSQ modes successfully.
-  * GPS-based scheduling is available for modes that require specific timing for transmissions
-* Morse code (CW)

 #### Notes about APRS

 * Bell 202 frequencies are generated via hardware PWM, but the symbol timing is created in a loop with delay
 * There is also code available to use DMA transfers for symbol timing to achieve greater accuracy, but I have not been able to get the timings working correctly

-#### Notes about Horus 4FSK

-* The Horus 4FSK v1 and v2 modes have significantly [improved performance compared to APRS or RTTY](https://github.com/projecthorus/horusdemodlib/wiki).
-* Use [horus-gui](https://github.com/projecthorus/horus-gui) software to receive the 4FSK mode and to submit packets to [Habhub](http://habhub.org/) high-altitude balloon tracking platform.
-* See [horus-gui installation and usage instructions](https://github.com/projecthorus/horusdemodlib/wiki/1.1-Horus-GUI-Reception-Guide-(Windows-Linux-OSX)) and [horusdemodlib](https://github.com/projecthorus/horusdemodlib) library that is responsible for demodulating the signal.

 ### External sensors